 Electrical Licensing Committee disciplinary outcomes

-On 1 August 2017, the Electrical Licensing Committee held disciplinary hearings against three licence holders:
+During March and April 2019, the Electrical Licensing Committee held disciplinary hearings against four licence holders:

-The Electrical Licensing Committee's actions are in addition to fines and notices already issued by the Electrical Safety Office Inspectors.
+The committee’s actions were in addition to fines and notices already issued by the Electrical Safety Office.

 - Last updated